-19 Planned Activities This program will offer qualified homeowners a one-time exterior home preservation services that offers exterior painting, landscaping, and minor exterior repairs for homeowners in need.
+· · · · · · Planned Activities This program will offer qualified homeowners a one-time exterior home preservation services that offers exterior painting, landscaping, and minor exterior repairs for homeowners in need.
 The minor repairs consist of skirting, trim, steps, entrance, and porch deck repairs to ensure safety and health compliance and improve accessibility.
-Project Name HOPE VISION CENTER, HOPE SUMMER ACADEMY 2019 Target Area City-wide Goals Supported Improve the well-being of persons Needs Addressed Public Service Programs Funding CDBG: \$10,000 Description HOPE Vision Center will provide 500 low to moderate income K-12th grade students in Moreno Valley and Riverside with a free or low cost summer academy in which they will receive academic intervention and enrichment activities.
+19 Project Name HOPE VISION CENTER, HOPE SUMMER HOPE VISION CENTER, HOPE SUMMER ACADEMY 2019 Target Area City-wide Goals Supported Improve the well-being of persons Needs Addressed Public Service Programs Funding CDBG: \$10,000 Description HOPE Vision Center will provide 500 low to moderate income K-12th grade students in Moreno Valley and Riverside with a free or low cost summer academy in which they will receive academic intervention and enrichment activities.
 Brooking Institute research shows that students on average lose 25-30 percent of their school year learning over the summer.
 Low income, Black and Latino students gain less over the school year and lose more over the summer compared to other students.
 Research further shows school based summer programs are effective for those at-risk populations, if academics are blended with hands-on recreational activities, professional school staff, and partnerships with community based organizations to support social needs.
-Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities The purpose of this project is to prevent summer slide among low- income students by providing a low to no cost 5-week high quality summer program.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated the program will assist 500 youth.
+Location Description Available to youth city wide.
+Planned Activities The purpose of this project is to prevent summer slide among low- income students by providing a low to no cost 5-week high quality summer program.
 20 Project Name THE SALVATION ARMY HOMELESS TO WORK PROGRAM 2019 Target Area CDBG TARGET AREA(S) Goals Supported Improve the condition of existing housing stock Needs Addressed Economic Development

 Funding CDBG: \$30,000 Description This program is to provide clean-up services throughout the City of Moreno Valley.
 The sites will be identified by Waste and Management.
 Salvation Army will provide transportation and supervision to the employees hired to do the cleanup.
 Salvation Army hopes to provide at least 90 days of cleanup throughout the year.
 This will help to beautify the city.
-Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities Activities include cleanup services throughout the City.
-21 Project Name PAVEMENT REHABILITATION FOR VARIOUS STREETS 2019 Target Area CDBG TARGET AREA(S) Goals Supported Public Facilities and Infrastructure Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$1,616,522 Description This activity will provide pavement rehabilitation for a total of approximately 46 local streets within the Citys HUD-CDBG Low/Mod Census Tract 2019 areas.
-Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description City-wide, including CDBG Target Areas.
+Planned Activities Activities include cleanup services throughout the City.
+22 Project Name PAVEMENT REHABILITATION FOR VARIOUS STREETS 2019 Target Area CDBG TARGET AREA(S) Goals Supported Public Facilities and Infrastructure Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$1,216,521 Description This activity will provide pavement rehabilitation for a total of approximately 52 local streets within the Citys HUD-CDBG Low/Mod Census Tract 2019 areas.
+Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description Various locations within the CDBG Target Areas.